George Fenton: Early life and career

 George Fenton was born in 1949 in Bromley, Kent, one of five siblings.
 He was educated at Carn Brea School and St. Edward's School, Oxford.
 He began learning the guitar at the age of 8 and at St. Edwards studied the organ with Peter Whitehouse.
 He did not attend music college but continued to study with Pete Whitehouse and subsequently with the ethnomusicologist and composer, John Leach.

 In 1968 he appeared in Alan Bennett's first West End play Forty Years On.
 The following year he was offered a place at the Central School of Speech and Drama but had by then decided to continue with his music and had a record contract with MCA Records.
 For the next few years, he continued to work in theatre playing small parts and playing and writing music.
+In 1969, his cover of the Beatles "Maxwell's Silver Hammer" was released and became a large hit in Sweden, reaching number six on Kvällstoppen and number one for two weeks on Tio i Topp in late January 1970.

 Theatre

 In 1974, Fenton received his first major commission, as composer and musical director for Peter Gill's theatre production of Twelfth Night by the Royal Shakespeare Company in Stratford-upon-Avon.

 Throughout the rest of the 1970s and early 1980s, Fenton worked frequently as a composer for theatre productions.
-He continued to collaborate regularly with Peter Gill (composing for 9 of his productions) and also worked in regional theatre as well as for the Royal Shakespeare Company and The National Theatre.
+He continued to collaborate regularly with Peter Gill (composing for nine of his productions) and also worked in regional theatre as well as for the Royal Shakespeare Company and The National Theatre.

 Other theatre includes The Judas Kiss, Last Cigarette, Untold Stories, Allelujah!, Mrs Henderson Presents, Buffalo Bill's Wild West Show, Talking Heads, Beat The Devil and Racing Demon.

-In 1992, George Fenton was credited with the Sound Track to the Buffalo Bill's Wild West Show at Disneyland, Paris.
+In 1992, George Fenton was credited with the soundtrack to Buffalo Bill's Wild West Show at Disneyland, Paris.

 Television drama

 Fenton wrote his first television score in 1976.
 This was a continuation of his collaboration with Peter Gill and it was for Gill's production of Hitting Town written by Stephen Poliakoff.

 By the late 1970s, Fenton was working regularly in television.
-His television work has included the regular role of soldier Martin Gimbel in Emmerdale Farm (1975-1976), LWT's Six Plays by Alan Bennett, Objects Of Affection, An Englishman Abroad, Talking Heads (2003), Bloody Kids, Going Gently, Walter, Saigon: Year of The Cat, Fox, Out, Telling Tales, The History Man (TV series), Shoestring (TV series), The Monocled Mutineer and the multi BAFTA winning The Jewel In The Crown.
+His television work has included the regular role of soldier Martin Gimbel in Emmerdale Farm (1975–1976), LWT's Six Plays by Alan Bennett, Objects Of Affection, An Englishman Abroad, Talking Heads (2003), Bloody Kids, Going Gently, Walter, Saigon: Year of The Cat, Fox, Out, Telling Tales, The History Man, Shoestring, The Monocled Mutineer and the multi-BAFTA winning The Jewel In The Crown.